back to the MAIN INDEX

 The Ancient Jewish District

-Il Ghetto è un loco al Tevere vicino,
+Il Ghetto, è un loco, al Tevere, vicino,

-Da una parte, e dall'altra a Pescaria;
+Da una parte, e dall'altra à Pescaria;

 È un recinto di strade assai meschino,